 – If you’ll be swimming, bring a towel.

-– If you will be visiting higher elevations — such as upcountry Maui, Waimea Canyon, Pali Lookout, Lanai City, Hawaii Volcanoes National Park, you may want a light jacket.
-Warmer wear is recommended for Mauna Kea Visitor Center and Haleakala summit.
+– If you will be visiting higher elevations — such as upcountry Maui, Waimea Canyon, Pali Lookout, Lanai City, Hawaii Volcanoes National Park — you’ll likely want to wear a light jacket.
+For even higher elevations, Mauna Kea Visitor Center and Haleakala summit, you’ll likely want to wear even warmer clothes.